Meals on Wheels Sacramento County

 $85,000 Goal

 How do we do this?
-About half of the older adults we serve are homebound seniors.
-Our team of staff and 200 volunteers deliver a box of meals to almost 2,000 seniors every week.
+More than half of the older adults we serve are homebound seniors.
+Our team of staff and 200 volunteers deliver a box of meals to almost 1,500 seniors every week.
 300 of the frailest seniors, those who have difficulty even microwaving a meal, get a hot meal delivered every Monday through Friday.

-Our other major program is congregate dining for 1300 seniors.
-Before the pandemic, we had 20 lunch sites in community centers, churches, and senior apartment buildings.
-However, the pandemic forced us to close all of them and pivot to providing meals by delivery, and then to curbside pick-up.
-We are happy to report that we are slowly and safely reopening our lunch sites.
+Our other major program is congregate dining for 700 seniors.
+We are happy to report that we are slowly and safely reopening our community cafes- the lunch sites for the seniors who have transportation- that had to be shuttered during the pandemic.
+We now have 17 out of our original 20 cafes reopened!
 Older adults can now get together once again, to socialize, play games, exercise, and have a meal together.
 The value of socialization cannot be emphasized enough, as loneliness and social isolation can greatly impact a senior’s health (https://www.cdc.gov/aging/publications/features/lonely-older-adults.html).
 Our new restaurant program gives seniors the opportunity to go to contracted restaurants to eat special senior meals.
-Through this program we are reaching some underserved communities, while also supporting local small businesses.
+Through this program we are focusing on veterans, reaching some underserved communities, and supporting local small businesses.

-Farm to Fork Capitol: We recently changed our major meal vendor to a local restaurants/caterer.
-Most of our meals now come from local vendors.
+Farm to Fork Capitol: Our meals now come from local restaurants and caterers.
 While doing this is more expensive, it ensures that our meals are locally produced.
 We want older adults to also benefit from the agricultural bounty that surrounds Sacramento.
 We are proud to be serving freshly prepared, locally made meals.

 Giving Activity